Mexico sues US gun manufacturers over arms trafficking toll

 There were more than 36,000 murders in Mexico last year, and the toll has remained stubbornly high despite President Andrés Manuel López Obrador’s pledge to pacify the country.
 Mexico’s nationwide murder rate in 2020 remained unchanged at 29 per 100,000 inhabitants.
 By comparison, the U.S. homicide rate in 2019 was 5.8 per 100,000.

-In August 2019, a gunmen killed 23 people in a Walmart, including some Mexican citizens.
+In August 2019, a gunmen killed 23 people in an El Paso Walmart, including some Mexican citizens.
 At that time, Foreign Affairs Secretary Marcelo Ebrard said the government would explore its legal options.
 The government said Wednesday that recent rulings in U.S. courts contributed to its decision to file the lawsuit.

 It cited a decision in California allowing a lawsuit against Smith & Wesson to move forward, a lawsuit filed last week against Century Arms related to a 2019 shooting in Gilroy, California, and the $33 million settlement reached by Remington with some of the families whose children were killed in the Newtown, Connecticut, mass school shooting.